kent-map/kent/20c/20c-battle-of-britain-memorial.md

 The memorial wall was unveiled in 2005 by HRH Prince Michael.
 The wall contains the names of all those who fought during the Battle of Britain including those who survived the war.
 The wall memorial could not have been erected if not for the raising of the funds by one of the few and the first president of the Battle of Britain trust Sir Christopher Foxley-Norris, which is where the memorial wall has got its name as tribute.
 The poem which can be seen on the left hand side of the memorial wall is by William Walker, a Battle of Britain veteran shared the copyright to the trust to create an anthology of William’s poetry dedicated to his absent friends and experiences of wartime, another touching tribute to the memorial.
 <param ve-image url="https://commons.wikimedia.org/wiki/File:Capel-le-Ferne_-_Battle_of_britain_memorial_02.JPG" label="Capel-le-Ferne, Battle of Britain Memorial" attribution="Ottaviani Serge via Wikimedia Commons" license="CC BY-SA 4.0">

-In 2015, the final touches were added to the new visitor centre at the site, now renamed The Wing due to its unique design in the shape of a Spitfire wing d.
+In 2015, the final touches were added to the visitor centre, renamed The Wing due to its unique design in the shape of a Spitfire wing.
 It was designed by a local architectural practice named Godden Allen Lawn.
 The Wing is not a museum but an experience and hands on attraction which includes visual and audial effects to show what the Few perhaps experienced in those days during the Summer of 1940.
-Complete with a further education room, two replica aircraft, a spitfire and hurricane in the grounds, complete with a very quaint and quiet tearoom room with a balcony offering the stunning views the white cliffs provide.
+Complete with a further education room, two replica aircraft, a spitfire and hurricane in the grounds, complete with a tearoom with a balcony offering stunning views over the Channel.
+<br><br>
 The memorial in its entity, is a very poignant reminder of what Britain faced in those final years of war with Germany.
-In the very famous words echoed around the world by Sir Winston Churchill; “Never in the field of human conflict was so much owed by so many to so few”
+In the very famous words of Sir Winston Churchill; “Never in the field of human conflict was so much owed by so many to so few”
 <param ve-image url="https://commons.wikimedia.org/wiki/File:Capel_le_Ferne_Entrance_Battle_of_Britain_Memorial_03.jpg" label="Capel Le Ferne Entrance Battle of Britain Memorial, 2019" attribution="© Ad Meskens / Wikimedia Commons" license="CC BY-SA 4.0">

 ### Bibliography